commandus/tlns/README.md

 # tlns

-Tiny LoRaWAN network server project
+Tiny LoRaWAN Network Server

-Goal is make a small footprint running on ESP32 board.
+The goal of the project is to make a network server running on the ESP32 board.

-Working release [https://github.com/commandus/lorawan-network-server](https://github.com/commandus/lorawan-network-server) runs on Raspberry.
-It requires much more resources.
+The working release of [https://github.com/commandus/lorawan-network-server](https://github.com/commandus/lorawan-network-server) runs on Raspberry.
+This requires much more resources.

 ## Tools